Get Featured With The Greats Today!

 STANDISH: Tell us a little about your overall mission, 20 -

 20: My mission was always to set out and prove a point that I could do it.
-Lil brother had to step in for big brother and make way for myself and show my kids that consistency and focus with sacrifices does reward you, and dad with not returning empty handed.
+Lil brother had to step in for big brother and make way for myself and show my kids that consistency and focus with sacrifices does reward you, and as a dad not returning back empty handed.

 STANDISH: Out of all the projects you've done thus far, what's been your favorite?